DashrathGelot/receipt-processor-go/README.md

     }

     here, price is invalid but still going to process this without throwing error because price is not being used due to description rule.
+- if total or item price is 0 then rewarded points will be 0 for that
+- consider purchase date is in valid yyyy-mm-dd formate

 # Getting Started